 Should I book a separately or book a package trip to Disneyland Paris?

-I’ll be honest, we never book package deals.
-I always find that we can find better deals when we book our accommodation, travel etc separately.
-There are companies that specialise in booking Disney breaks but be sure that any companies you use have all appropriate levels of cover should anything happen to the company etc.
+There are companies that specialise in booking Disneyland Paris breaks but be sure that any companies you use have all appropriate levels of cover should anything happen to the company etc.

 What is the Best Time to Visit Disneyland Paris